M-Files/VAF.Extensions.Community/MFiles.VAF.Extensions/MultiServerMode/TaskQueueBackgroundOperationManager/Readme.md

 		/// <inheritdoc />
 		protected override void StartApplication()
 		{
-			// Instantiate the background operation manager.
-			this.TaskQueueBackgroundOperationManager = new TaskQueueBackgroundOperationManager
-			(
-				this,
-				this.GetType().FullName.Replace(".", "-") + "-BackgroundOperations"
-			);

 			// Create a background operation that can be run on demand. this.MyBackgroundOperation
 				= this.TaskQueueBackgroundOperationManager.CreateBackgroundOperation<ObjVerExTaskQueueDirective>